foundriesio/docs/.github/pull_request_template.md

 _Why merge this PR?
 What does it solve?_

 ## Checklist

-_Optional.
-Add a 'x' to steps taken._
-_You can fill this out after opening the PR.
-"Did I..."_

 * [ ] Run spelling and grammar check, preferably with linter.
 * [ ] Avoid changing any header associated with a link/reference.